Zabul Province: Geography

-Zabul borders Oruzgan in the north, Kandahar in the west and in the south, Ghazni and Paktika in the east.
+Zabul borders Uruzgan in the north, Kandahar in the west and in the south, Ghazni and Paktika in the east.
 It borders Pakistan in the east.

 The province covers an area of 17293 km2.
 Two-fifths of the province is mountainous or semi mountainous terrain (41%) while more than one quarter of the area is made up of flat land (28%).

 The primary ecoregion of the province is the central Afghan mountains xeric woodlands.
 Common vegetation is listed as dry shrub-land and pistachio.
 The high mountains of the northern portion of the province are in the Ghor-Hazarajat alpine meadow ecoregion, which is characterized by meadows, willows, and sea buckthorn.